NOAA-PMEL/EcoFOCI_ArgosDataOps/README.md

 ### Additional Routines
 - ARGOcsv2gpx.py takes the SOAP2ArchiveCSV.py csv files and creates gpx files for GIS software
-- ARGOS_service_data_converter.py -nc will make netcdf files of the SOAP2ArchiveCSV.py yearly csv files (or yearly files from Benny's old routine)
+- ARGOS_service_data_converter.py -nc will make netcdf files of the SOAP2ArchiveCSV.py - builds yearly csv files (or yearly files like Kachel and Benny's old routine).
+This routine appends to existing text by default.

 ***There is no routine that converts raw SOAP data straight to usable output***